mue8010/No_Punt_Intended/README.md

 ## 8. Trades

 - **Deadline: Week 11**, as configured in Sleeper.
-The platform's displayed deadline timestamp is authoritative — do not rely on this document for the exact minute.
+The platform's displayed deadline is authoritative.
 - This is a *submission* deadline.
-A trade submitted before it processes normally after its review period, even if that processing falls after the deadline.
-Nothing may be submitted after it.
+A trade submitted before it will process normally after its review period, if that processing falls after the deadline.
-- **Do not cut it close.** Combined with the 2-day review period, a trade submitted in the final hours may not resolve the way either party expects.
+- **Do not cut it close:** Combined with the 2-day review period, a trade submitted in the final hours may not resolve the way either party expects.
 - **Review period:** **2 days**, then the trade processes automatically.
 - **Lineup warning:** Players in a pending trade are frozen and cannot be started.
-A trade submitted Friday does not process until Sunday, potentially mid-games. **Submit by Wednesday if you want the players usable that week.**
+A trade submitted Friday does not process until Sunday, potentially mid-game.
+  **Submit by Wednesday if you want the players usable that week.**
 - **Veto policy: There are no vetoes.** Trades are reversed only for collusion.
-- **Collusion** is defined as two managers coordinating to advantage one team at the expense of the league — not a trade that others consider lopsided. **Bad trades are permitted.
-Bad faith is not.**
-- The commissioner **recuses** from any collusion ruling involving his own team; the decision passes to a majority vote of uninvolved managers.
 ---

 ## 9. Injured Reserve